Dr Emily Hauser

 My research centres on the intersection between gender and poetics in the ancient world (particularly ancient Greek poetry) and its contemporary reception.
 Broadly speaking, there are three major strands to my work:

 Classical reception in contemporary women’s writing: Although I am interested in many areas of classical reception, my main interest is in the reception of female figures from classical literature by contemporary women writers.
 I look at women’s writing from 1970 on, studying authors and poets from Margaret Atwood to Adrienne Rich, Ursula Le Guin, Louise Glück, Rita Dove and Carol Ann Duffy.
+A recent article in TAPA (2019) looks at the relationship between Classics and creativity, with a particular focus on women's writing.

 I am also an author of historical fiction, and have published three historical novels reworking the women of classical myth with Penguin Random House: For the Most Beautiful, For the Winner and For the Immortal.
 I am particularly passionate about outreach and have given talks at school and university Classics across the UK, and my work has been covered in the Times and Guardian, with appearances on local and national BBC Radio.